JoshMermel/Juggle-Transition/README.md

 Note that Juggle-Transition will happily transition you between a sync pattern and an async pattern.
 However it will not accept a pattern that includes both types of throws.

 To Do list for Juggle-Transition:
+ - refactor get_state functions using counters instead of lists to hold intermediate values?
+   - Current implementation relies on a guess about the max length of a drop state and is unsafe
  - Make better function for detecting the type of a siteswap
  - refactor the verification functions, especially sync_verify
    - replace countdown lists with countdown counters?
- - refactor get_state functions using counters instead of lists to hold intermediate values?
  - Modularize the input
    - take input and calls itself until a passed in list of boolean functions are all passed?
    - is ths possible in python?